DIMINISHED VALUE OF OREGON™

 We want to be upfront and transparent about this aspect of your claim’s management.
 The possibility of needing to employ an attorney for arbitration or court proceedings is a reality in some cases, and we believe it’s essential for you to be prepared for such eventualities.
 Our goal is to ensure that you have a clear understanding of the process and are informed about the potential need for legal intervention to resolve your claim.

-To ensure the effectiveness of our service, we require comprehensive information from you, such as final billing details and photos, if necessary.
+To ensure the effectiveness of our service, we require comprehensive information from you, such as final billing details and sometimes photos, if necessary.
 However, our role is limited to providing appraisal services; we do not engage with body shops, insurance companies, or gather documents on your behalf.
 This is a common misunderstanding among clients, who sometimes expect us to actively manage their claim with these entities.
 Our service is akin to a grocery store selling uncooked steak, rather than a steakhouse serving a prepared meal.
 You are responsible for ‘cooking’ or further managing your claim.
 We’re only providing the appraisal and legal information so you can get your claim going in the right direction.

 What’s the Turn Around Time?